|Nutrition Facts (per serving)|

 Pears, like many other fruits, partner well with salty prosciutto.
 Broiling the wrapped pear wedges crisps the prosciutto and softens the pears just slightly.
 While you don't have to use a high-end, expensive balsamico, avoid the cheap supermarket varieties and splurge on a brand that's aged (you can tell by how thick it is).

-As a short-cut, you can simply drizzle a good aged balsamic over the pears but to take it to the moon, take the time to make some Candied Balsamic Drizzle.
+As a short-cut, you can simply drizzle a good aged balsamic over the pears.
+But to take it to the moon, take the time to make some candied balsamic drizzle.
 An additional option would be to sprinkle them with some crumbled blue cheese.

-- 1 large pear (ripe)
+1 large ripe pear

-- 3/4 cup of balsamic vinegar
+3/4 cup balsamic vinegar

-- 1 tablespoon sugar
+1 tablespoon sugar

-- 2 tablespoons unsalted butter
+2 tablespoons unsalted butter